Acupuncture Stroke Rehabilitation: Acupuncture for Dogs

 New Daily Aspirin Recommendations: Are They for You?

 Dr. Nissen says doctors and patients need to proceed with caution with these new recommendations.
-The USPSTF recommendations contradict other recent advice, such as from the Food and Drug Administration (FDA), which recently said that people without … Read more on Health Essentials from Cleveland Clinic (blog)
+The USPSTF recommendations contradict other recent advice, such as from the (FDA), which recently said that people without … Read more on Health Essentials from Cleveland Clinic (blog)

 You're Feeling Dizzy — Should You Be Worried?